theheking/intro-to-python/practical_overview/5_Combining_DataFrames.md

 The `pandas` merge function supports two other join types:

 - Right (outer) join: Invoked by passing how='right' as an argument.
-Similar to a left join, except all rows from the right DataFrame are kept, while rows from the left DataFrame without matching join key(s) values are discarded.
+Like a left join, all rows from the right DataFrame are kept, while rows from the left DataFrame without matching join key(s) values are discarded.
 - Full (outer) join: Invoked by passing how='outer' as an argument.
-This join type returns the all pairwise combinations of rows from both DataFrames; i.e., the result DataFrame will NaN where data is missing in one of the dataframes.
+This join type returns all pairwise combinations of rows from both DataFrames; i.e., the result DataFrame will have NaN if data is missing in one of the data frames.
 This join type is very rarely used.

 # Extra Challenge